If you feel unsafe for any reason, please call 911 or your local emergency number.

 The clearest way to do that is to recognize that truth operates in three distinct tiers — and much conflict arises when we confuse them.

-Natural truth refers to the realities that operate regardless of belief or agreement.
+Natural truth refers to realities that operate regardless of belief or agreement.

 They do not depend on ideology.